Working with Event Management

 •You can use network monitoring software such as SolarWinds to monitor your network devices and create events.

 If you are upgrading from a release prior to Release 2015.1, you must add an Event tab for each configuration item business object type, before you can log an event against a specific device or service.
 See Configuring Event Management for more information.

 You can use a network monitoring and event tracking application to track performance of devices.
-These systems (such as SolarWinds which works with Service Manager) watch devices on a network (such as servers).
+These systems (such as SolarWinds which works with Neurons for ITSM) watch devices on a network (such as servers).
 If a device becomes non-operational for any reason, it automatically sends an email.

 The email causes an outage event to be logged against the configuration item.
 Once the device becomes operational, the software can calculate the length of the outage (downtime) and allow you to track the availability for that item.
-For information about how to use and configure Service Manager to work with SolarWinds Network Performance Monitor, see Integrating with the SolarWinds® Log & Event Manager.
+For information about how to use and configure Neurons for ITSM to work with SolarWinds Network Performance Monitor, see Integrating with the SolarWinds® Log & Event Manager.